-Born and raised in Columbus, OH, Sheila Williams recalls often getting caught writing stories about her daydreams when she was just a schoolgirl.
+Born and raised in Columbus, Ohio, Sheila Williams recalls often getting caught writing stories about her daydreams when she was just a schoolgirl.
 This memory, as well as the literary and artistic passions of her parents—her father was a musician and avid storyteller—and stories told around the family dinner table were her first inklings of her interest in the writing life.

-From these seeds planted in her childhood, Williams further developed her talent in high school, writing poetry, plays, essays, and articles for the school newspaper, and on into college at Ohio Wesleyan University in Delaware, OH.
+From these seeds planted in her childhood, Williams further developed her talent in high school, writing poetry, plays, essays, and articles for the school newspaper, and on into college at Ohio Wesleyan University in Delaware, Ohio.
 There she followed a pre-law trajectory, majoring in political science with a minor in English under the notion that, though literature and English were her true passions, they would not offer a prosperous and secure career track.
 Nonetheless, her subsequent corporate career as a paralegal and her role as a wife and mother of two did nothing to curtail the deeper resonance of her love of writing.

 Finding Her Voice